ddejohn/life/docs/index.md

 1. For a given cell, count how many living neighbors it has
 2. Determine whether that cell should die, survive, or be reborn
 3. Repeat for all cells
+4. Update all cells to their new value

 Each cell's **neighborhood** consists of the eight cells adjacent to it (up, down, left, right, and the diagonals).
 Here's a cell outlined in yellow and its eight neighbors and their statuses: